-something is funny; then, when I am laughing at something funny, I wish someone were around.
-Sometimes I think it is mind sleeping alone.
-The only time I mind being alone is when I don't mind living alone.
+I don't mind living alone.
 I like eating alone and reading.
-I don't pretty funny that I sleep alone.
+I don't mind sleeping alone.
+The only time I mind being alone is when something is funny; then, when I am laughing at something funny, I wish someone were around.
+Sometimes I think it is pretty funny that I sleep alone.

 I took this ending out of the book version, which is the version you have.
 I took it out because the tone was too snappy, too clever; it reduced everything to celibacy, which was really a side issue; it made the reader forget the moth; and it called too much attention to the narrator.
 The new ending was milder.
-It referred back to the main body of the and something to look at.
-I try not to hang on the reader's arm and bore He is my guest; I try to entertain him.
-Or he'll throw my pages across objects and events: a cat, a spider web, a mess of insect skeletons, a candle, a book about Rimbaud, a burning moth.
-I try to give the reader a story, or at least a scene (the flimsiest narrative occasion will serve), him with my life story, my fancy self-indulgent writing, or my opinions. the room and turn on the television.
+It referred back to the main body of the text.